Gold steady as investors weigh Mideast risks ahead of Fed decision

 The Strait of Hormuz, a conduit for a fifth of the world's oil shipments, remains largely shut, with Iran threatening to attack tankers linked to the U.S. and Israel.

 The Strait's closure kept crude elevated, adding to inflationary pressures by pushing up transport and manufacturing costs.
-The inflation backdrop typically supports gold as a hedge, but high interest rates dull the metal's appeal by boosting returns on yield-bearing assets.
-Israel's killing of Ali Larijani, Iran's security chief and the most senior figure targeted since the first day of the U.S.-Israeli war, further escalated tensions.
+The inflation backdrop supports gold as a hedge, but high interest rates dull the metal's appeal by boosting returns on yield-bearing assets.
+Israel's killing of Ali Larijani, Iran's security chief and the most senior figure targeted since the first day of the U.S.-Israeli war, has further escalated tensions.
 A senior Iranian official said the country's new supreme leader had rejected de-escalation proposals passed on by intermediary nations.
-Meanwhile, central banks in the UK, the euro zone, Japan, Canada, Switzerland, and Sweden will also meet this week in their first sessions since the start of the Iran war.